How we set your rent and service charges

 How do you decide how much my rent is?

-Coastal aims to provide safe, quality homes at rent levels that are affordable to local communities.
+Beacon aims to provide safe, quality homes at rent levels that are affordable to local communities.
 Rents are reviewed annually in accordance with limits set by Welsh Government.

 Doesn’t Welsh Government set rents for housing associations?